aosabook/500lines/modeller/chapter.md

 ## Intro
 Humans are innately creative.
-We continuously designand build novel, useful, and interesting things.
+We continuously design and build novel, useful, and interesting things.
 In modern times, we write software to assist in the design and creation process.
-Many designers, engineers and creators use Computer Assisted Design (CAD) software.
-These tools allow creators to design buildings, bridges, video game art, film monsters, 3D printable objects, and many other things on a computer before building a physical version of the design.
+Computer Assisted Design (CAD) software allows creators to design buildings, bridges, video game art, film monsters, 3D printable objects, and many other things on a computer before building a physical version of the design.

 At their core, CAD tools must offer three pieces of functionality.
 Firstly, they must have a data structure to represent the object that's being designed.
 The software must have a semantic model of the design.
 Secondly, the CAD tool must offer some way to display the design onto the user's screen.
-The user is designing a physical object with 3 dimensions, but the computer sceen has only 2 dimensions.
+The user is designing a physical object with 3 dimensions, but the computer screen has only 2 dimensions.
 The CAD tool must model how we perceive objects, and draw them to the screen in a way that the user can understand all 3 dimensions of the object.
 Thirdly, the CAD tool must offer the designer a way to interact with the object being designed.
 The designer must be able to add to and modify the design in order to produce the desired result.